openzipkin/zipkin/zipkin-server/README.md

 administrators and easy to use in runtime environments such as Docker.

 Here are the top-level configuration of Zipkin:
-* `QUERY_PORT`: Listen port for the http api and web ui; Defaults to 9411
+* `QUERY_PORT`: Listen port for the HTTP API and web UI; Defaults to 9411
 * `QUERY_ENABLED`: `false` disables the HTTP read endpoints under '/api/v2'.
-This also disables the UI, as it relies on the api.
+This also disables the UI, as it relies on the API.
 If your only goal is to restrict search, use `SEARCH_ENABLED` instead.
 Defaults to true
 * `SEARCH_ENABLED`: `false` disables searching in the query API and any indexing or post-processing in the collector to support search.
 This does not disable the entire UI, as trace by ID and